nexiality/documentation/release/nexial-core-v2.1.changelog.md

 - slight enhancement to to `nexial-project-inspector` to automatically open HTML after script completes.
 - performance improvement on scanning project artifacts via local cache, which is stored in `$USER_HOME/.nexial/projectCache/$PROJECT_NAME`.
-- minor output adjustment to improve readability
+- minor output adjustment to improve readability.
+- improvement on data variable inspection on commands that take on multiple variable parameters.

 #### Nexial Expression